 The business investing in supply chain integration and supply chain optimization helps improve the quality of service it can provide to its customers and strengthens a differentiator that no competitor can match.
-Optimizing that supply chain, however, meets hitting key performance goals like agility, reliability, and accuracy every step of the way, from order to fulfillment – and even the return process.
+Optimizing that supply chain, however, meets hitting supply chain KPI performance metrics like agility, reliability, and accuracy every step of the way, from order to fulfillment – and even the return process.

 The Supply Chain Strategy Imperative

 The message to manufacturers, vendors, suppliers, distributors, and logistics and transportation partners is clear: Deliver products on time or be penalized until you can.
 Brands are quickly discovering how imperative agility is – the agility to shift their resources and often their priorities – to keep up with the demands of Amazon KPIs and others.